ninofiliu/esgrep/README.md

 Install it with `npm install --global esgrep` or the equivalent using pnpm/yarn/etc, then use it as `esgrep [OPTION...]
 PATTERN [FILE...]`.
 If `FILE` is not precised, reads from stdin.

-The CLI is basically a wrapper around the `find` lib function and accepts the same [options](#options) and a few more that handle help print and output format.
+The CLI is basically a wrapper around [`find`](#findpattern-haystack-options) and accepts the same [options](#options) and a few more that handle help print and output format.
 This means that these are logically equivalent:

 Reading from stdin: